WSO2Con2025 Logo

 • 24x7 monitoring by the WSO2 Cloud team

-• System maintenance including applying updates and upgrades
+• System maintenance, including applying updates and upgrades

-• Backup and disaster recovery systems
+• Backup and disaster recovery systems (extra fees may apply)

 Customer Success Manager

 Premium support service is available by allocating an enterprise Customer Success Manager (CSM) to your account.
-The CSM is a named, primary point of contact for WSO2 support.
+The CSM acts as a named, primary point of contact for WSO2 support.
 Each CSM is a member of WSO2’s elite technical support team, providing priority responses to WSO2 product queries and issues, assisting in analyzing, reproducing, and isolating issues and resolving them, or coordinating a resolution or bug fix with the WSO2 support and product teams.

 With a CSM, your Subscription’s query support limits are waived.